mralexbeard/MrAlexBeardWebsite/site/content/values/_index.md

     imageUrl: /img/about-direct-sourcing.jpg
     text: >-
       People who say, "some things never change" have never explored the power of improv.
-By teaching improv's key tenets of open active listening and acceptance everyone has the power to let off the reigns and promote equitable change both at home and in the workplace.
-If we listen to act, we have failed to listen to understand.
+By teaching improv's key tenets of open active listening, acceptance, and agreement everyone has the power to let off the reigns and promote equitable change both at home and in the workplace.
+Remember: if we listen to act, we have failed to listen to understand.
 ---